-BEFORE ME, the undersigned authority, this day personally appeared Robert Comparato , hereinafter referred to as "Affiant who being by me first duly sworn, under oath, deposes and states as follows: 1.
-Affiant is the [] individual or [v] Director [position-e.g., president, partner, trustee] of Compson Mizner Trail, Inc. [name ar type of entity-e.g., ABC Corporation, XYZ Limited Partnership], (hereinafted "Applicant").
-Applicant seeks Comprehensive Plan amendment or Development Order approval for real property legally described on the attached Exhibit "A" (the "Property").
-2. Affiant's address is: 1500 Gateway Blvd., Suite 201 Boynton Beach, Florida 33426
+BEFORE ME, the under rsigned authority, this day personally appeared Robert Comparato , hereinafter referred to as "Affiant," who being by me first duly sworn, under roath, deposes and states as follows: Affiant is the [] indivi idual or [/] Director [position- e.g., president, partner, trustee] of of Compson Mizner Trail, Inc. [name and type of entity-e.g., ABC Corporation, X (YZ Limited Partnership] that holds an ownership interest in real property legally des scribed on the attached Exhibit "A" (the "Property").
+The Property is the subject of an application for Comprehensive Plan amendment or Development Order approval with F Palm Beach County.
+2. Affiant's address is: 1500 Gateway Blvd.
+Suite 201 E Boynton Beach, Florida 33426

-- Attached hereto as Exhibit "B" is a complete listing of the names and addresses of every person or entity having a five percent or greater interest in the Applicant.
-Disclosure does not apply to an individual's or entity's interest in any entity registered with the Federal Securities Exchange Commission or registered pursuant to Chapter 517, Florida Statutes, whose interest is for sale to the general public. - Affiant acknowledges that this Affidavit is given to comply with Palm Beach County policy, and will be relied upon by Palm Beach County in its review of Applicant's application for Comprehensive Plan amendment or Development Order approval.
-Affiant further acknowledges that he or she is authorized to execute this Disclosure of Ownership Interests on behalf of the Applicant. - Affiant further acknowledges that he or she shall by affidavit amend this 5. disclosure to reflect any changes to ownership interests in the Applicant that may occur before the date of final public hearing on the application for Comprehensive Plan amendment or Development Order approval.
+- 3. Attached hereto as Exhibit "B" is a complete listing of the names and addresses of every person or entity having a five percent or greater interest in the Property.
+Disclosure does not apply to an individual's or entity's interest in any entity registered with the Federal Securities Exchange Commission or registered pursuant to Chapter 517, Florida Statutes, whose interest is for sale to the general public. - 4.
+Affiant acknowledges that this Affidavit is given to comply with Palm Beach County policy, and will be relied upon by Palm Beach County in its review of application for Comprehensive Plan amendment or Development Order approval affecting the Property.
+Affiant further acknowledges that he or she is authorized to execute this Disclosure of Ownership Interests on behalf of any and all individuals or entities holding a five percent or greater interest in the Property. - 5.
+Affiant further acknowledges that he or she shall by affidavit amend this disclosure to reflect any changes to ownership interests in the Property that may occur before the date of final public hearing on the application for Comprehensive Plan amendment or Development Order approval.